 The deliberate inhalation of a gas or fumes given off at room temperature from substances for its intoxicating effect.

 · Frequent headaches

 · Anoxia – low oxygen in the blood levels

 · Hangover symptoms

 Death can occur due to the following:

-Heart Failure – This is when the heart becomes over sensitive to adrenaline and beats ineffectively.
+This is when the heart becomes oversensitive to adrenaline and beats ineffectively.
 If the “sniffing” is followed by exertion or excitement, the heart can’t cope and stops.
 Some aerosol sprays freeze the organs, which can result in the lungs and airways producing fluids – this carries serious additional risks.

-Accidents – fatal or serious – Accidents can occur when someone is “high” or hallucinating.
+Accidents can occur when someone is “high” or hallucinating.
 A user may imagine that he or she can jump from great heights, or stop a speeding train.
-Someone inhaling alone could drown if falling into water.
+Someone inhaling alone could drown if falling into the water.
 Many deaths result from suffocation because the solvents are inhaled from plastic bags.
 There is also the risk of burns, as many of these products are highly flammable and can explode.